Data Science Institute

 Suresh Venkatasubramanian

-Director of the Center for Technological Responsibility, Reimagination, and Redesign, Interim Director of the Data Science Institute, Professor of Data Science and Computer Science
+Director of the Center for Technological Responsibility, Reimagination, and Redesign, Professor of Data Science and Computer Science

 Biography